Matt Bale – School Chair

 Gina loves living in the Channel with her husband, young daughter and two lazy, retired greyhounds.

-As educational administrator, John can utilize his years of experience as a primary and high school teacher.
-He has been both a primary and high school teacher at Tarremah and now co-ordinates pathways programmes and work experience in the upper classes.
+John utilises his years of experience as a primary and high school teacher.
+He has been both a primary and high school teacher at Tarremah and has co-ordinated pathways programmes and work experience in the upper classes.